 As we pack away the Christmas decorations and reflect on the festive period, many of us enjoyed time with friends and family.
-Something we missed last year as tighter restrictions were in place.

-Not everyone has had the picture-perfect Christmas though.
+Not everyone has had a picture-perfect Christmas though.
 December is one of the busiest months in A&E. There are more road accidents in December than any other month and people tend to let their guard down more.

 We outline some of the most common accidents during the Christmas break and show what you should do if you’ve had one.